Ha-Duong-88/Mapping_Earthquakes/README.md

 # Results
 The following are various views of the earthquake maps for the past 7 days.
-At the upper corner, there is a popup to select different base layers or tile layers and overlays based on the Map box styles and earthquake data - all earthquakes, tectonic plates, major earthquakes
+At the upper corner, there is a popup to select different base layers or tile layers and overlays based on the Map box styles and earthquake data - all earthquakes, tectonic plates, major earthquakes.

 ### Picture 1: